 Scrappy baskets Quilt was such a fun quilt to make, using my scrap bin to make the basket blocks.
-I love getting into the rhythm of sewing when making a pieced quilt, with my favorite music playing, or a great audio book to listen to while stitching.
-I find each quilt has a story of where and what I was doing at that point in time, it's like keeping a dairy of my daily life in my quilts.
-While making Scrappy Baskets Quilt I was trying out a new technique for making half square triangles, learning to be more random with my fabric choices and enjoying the process.
+I love getting into the rhythm of sewing when making a pieced quilt, with my favorite music playing, or a great audiobook to listen to while stitching.
+I find each quilt has a story of where and what I was doing at that point in time, it's like keeping a diary of my daily life in my quilts.
+While making Scrappy Baskets Quilt I was trying out a new technique for making half-square triangles, learning to be more random with my fabric choices and enjoying the process.

 You can find the Scrappy Baskets Quilt Pattern Here